reichlab/reichlab-python-template/README.md

 Additionally, `uv` (and `pip-compile`) are able to use the list of high-level dependencies in `pyproject.toml` to generate a detailed requirements.txt file, which is a good workflow for keeping everything in sync.

-To add a dependency to the project:
+To add or remove a project dependency:

-1. Add the dependency to the `[dependencies]` section of `pyproject.toml` (or to the `dev` section of `[project.optional-dependencies]`, if it's a development dependency).
-Don't pin a specific version, since that will make it harder for people to install the package.
+1. Add or remove the dependency in the `[dependencies]` section of `pyproject.toml` (or in the `dev` section of `[project.optional-dependencies]`, if it's a development dependency).
+Don't pin a specific version, since that will make it harder for users to install the package.

 2. Generate updated requirements files: